-Basic Plan members and Coordinated Plan members were required to contribute 9.1% and 6.50%, respectively, of their annual covered salary in calendar year 2016.
-The District was required to contribute 11.78% of pay for Basic Plan members and 7.50% for Coordinated Plan members in calendar year 2016.
-The District's contributions to the GERF for the year ended December 31, 2016, were \$14,909.
+Coordinated Plan members were required to contribute 6.50% of their annual covered salary in fiscal year 2018; the District was required to contribute 7.50% for Coordinated Plan members.
+The District's contributions to the GERF for the year ended December 31, 2018, were \$17,600.
 The District's contributions were equal to the required contributions as set by state statute.